 Hard consonant sounds are the bane of a vocalist’s existence.
 An outrageous number of vocal tracks have been ruined by the signature pop of a P, C or T sound.
 Don’t let this be you!
 It’s so easy to avoid, and in the long run it really will not cost you much money at all.

 That’s right folks, today we’re talking about pop filters.
 This article will give you all the information that you need to choose the best pop filter for your microphone, as well as give you five great recommendations to aid you in your search!

 Why Do I Need A Pop Filter?

 Simply put, a pop filter disperses air and sound across a wider surface area.
 Hard consonant sounds direct a lot of volume and air forward, which can overdrive your recording device leading to an unpleasant pop.
 That’s why if you ever see a video of someone recording a vocal track in a studio they always have those circular see-through discs between their mouth and the microphone.
 Pop filters are also widely used by content creators - podcasters, YouTube producers, Twitch streamers, and anyone else who speaks into a microphone for extended periods of time and needs to tame those harsh plosives.

 However, pop filters are not a cure-all.
 You still need to use proper technique when you sing.
 Pop filters help, they do not always completely solve your problems.
-They’re a valuable asset, but if you’ve had difficulty with hard sounds or popping noises it’s likely that there’s a problem with your singing technique.
+They’re a valuable asset, but if you’ve had difficulty with hard sounds or popping noises it’s likely that there’s a problem with your speaking or singing technique.

 Pop filters also help keep spit off of microphones, which I’m sure most recording engineers appreciate.
 Like most bodily fluids, spit is pretty rough on most musical equipment.
 It can lead to mold growth or even corrode microphones.